Mithun1508/Angular2-Webpack-Setup/README.md

 "test:headless": "karma start ./karma/karma.conf.js --browsers PhantomJS"
 Instead of saying node ./node_modules/tslint/bin/tslint.js, we can just use the name of a package, e.g. karma or tslint.
 This is because there is a symlink in ./node_modules/.bin to this file which NPM can utilize to run the package.
 The test task will run the unit tests in both Chrome and PhantomJS, while the test:headless task will run them just in PhantomJS, as specified by the browsers flag.

+# How to Run and Test

+To install all the dependencies run:

+npm i
+For single, headless tests use:

+npm run test:headless
+To run code in a browser user:

+npm start
+Setup for Angular 2 with Webpack
+This is the code setup for the article Setting Up Angular 2 with Webpack

+This code sets up an Angular 2 project with Webpack is a simple way while also providing the configuration for unit testing.

+To install all the dependencies run:

+npm i
+For single, headless tests use:

+npm run test:headless
+To run code in a browser user:

+npm start